 Our office records and maintains vital records which include birth, death, and marriage certificates for these events that occur in Caldwell County.
 If you were not born in Caldwell County and you were born in 1971 or later, we can use the North Carolina Electronic Birth Registration System to obtain your birth certificate, regardless of the county in which you were born.
-(Unfortunately, the North Carolina Electronic Birth Registration System is currently unavailable and we are unable to issue birth certificates from other counties at this time.)
 Public records we have here in Caldwell County are available for public inspection between the hours of 8am-5pm Monday through Friday.

 Who can get a copy of a vital record?

 Anyone can get a copy of a vital record recorded in our office.
 However, North Carolina law limits access to certified copies of vital records, which are sealed with the official seal of this office and are commonly used for identity verification purposes.
 Only the following people can get a certified copy of your birth, death, or marriage certificate:

 - Those seeking information for legal determination of personal or property rights

 - Authorized agent, attorney, or legal representative of the person whose certificate is being requested

 What is required to obtain a certified copy of a vital record?

 REQUIRED IDENTIFICATION & DOCUMENTATION

 Must provide one of the following forms of identification :

 - Valid Drivers License or Picture ID card issued by one of the fifty US state governments, the United States government, or a US territorial government (Guam, Puerto Rico, American Samoa, the Nothern Mariana Islands, or the US Virgin Islands); or